 Name

-Enter the event that starts the workflow.
+Provide a name for the event that starts the workflow.
 The event name is a descriptor that identifies the activity for which the workflow should start.

 For example, to start a workflow each time a user creates an AI Model asset, you can enter the event name as Create AI Model.